SiriusXM buying Pandora Media in $3.5 billion deal

 Both companies' boards have approved the transaction, which is expected to close in 2019's first quarter.
 It still needs approval from Pandora shareholders.

-Shares of Pandora, based in Oakland, California, jumped more than 8 percent in Monday premarket trading.
-SiriusXM's stock declined 4 percent.
+Shares of Pandora, based in Oakland, California, jumped more than 11 percent in Monday premarket trading.